Roger Moorey

 Peter Roger Stuart Moorey, FBA, FSA (30 May 1937 – 23 December 2004) was a British archaeologist, historian, and academic, specialising in Mesopotamia and the Ancient Near East.
-He was Keeper of Antiquities at the Ashmolean Museum of the University of Oxford, and also served as Vicegerent of Wolfson College, Oxford.
+He was Keeper of Antiquities at the Ashmolean Museum of the University of Oxford and also served as Vicegerent of Wolfson College, Oxford.

 Early life

-Moorey was educated at Mill Hill School, then an all-boys private boarding school.
+Moorey was born in Bush Hill Park, Enfield, Middlesex.
+He was educated at Mill Hill School, then an all-boys private boarding school.
 He studied modern history at Corpus Christi College, Oxford.
 Between school and university he did his National Service in the Intelligence Corps, learning Russian and serving in Cyprus.

 Career

-His time in Cyprus (with its fine archaeological heritage) probably reinforced a childhood interest in ancient history and may well have prompted his interest in the post of Assistant Keeper of Antiquities at the Ashmolean Museum which became available at the time of his graduation in 1961.
+Peter Moorey's time in Cyprus (with its fine archaeological heritage) probably reinforced a childhood interest in ancient history and may well have prompted his interest in the post of Assistant Keeper of Antiquities at the Ashmolean Museum which became available at the time of his graduation in 1961.
 He was eventually appointed as Keeper of Antiquities, which post he remained in until his retirement in 2003, shortly before his death.
+He was appointed Acting Director of the Ashmolean Museum during 1997–98 for eight months and briefly at other periods.